sudoyashi/Joshis-Garage/_posts/2023-07-15-badradrepairs.markdown

 ![New Radiator thermoswitch](https://www.sudoyashi.com/assets/img/cabby/badrad/badrad-4.jpg)

+Testing is straightforward!

-Testing is straightforward: heat the sensor up to the specified temperature range and see if the circuit opens at 2 of the pins.
-These switches are Normally Open (NO), which means that the circuit is not complete until the condition is met.
-For a thermoswitch, when the sensor reaches the correct temperature, the condition will be met and the circuit will close.
-So, once the circuit closes, we will see that resistance is 0 and the circuit is complete between the two pins.
-One is 12V power, always on and one is the NO end.
+1. Heat the sensor up to the specified temperature range and see if the circuit opens at 2 of the pins.
+Which two pins?
+Pick 2 and find out with your multimeter.
+2. Thermoswitches are Normally Open (NO), which means that the circuit is not complete until the condition is met.
+If you measure resistance, it will be infinite because they are not connected.
+When the sensor reaches the correct temperature, the condition will be met and the circuit will close.
+So, once the circuit closes, we will see that resistance is 0 and the circuit is complete.
+3. One is 12V power, always on and one is the NO end.
 Connect this pin to the 12V wire on the fans.

-Hence, the fans will turn on once the condition is met; the thermoswitch must read 160F to close.
+Tldr, the fans will turn on once the condition is met; the thermoswitch must read 160F to close.
 Done!

 ## Cooling system part list

+A short parts list to calculate the damage.

 | Item                                                         | Quantity  | Cost (shipping + taxes) |
 | ------------------------------------------------------------ | --------- | ----------------------- |